 Here's the latest on the Boston Marathon bombing, with CNBC's Scott Cohn.

 Stephen Pagliuca, Bain Capital managing director, describes what he witnessed from his office window directly after the Boston Marathon bombing, and talks about the Shamrock Foundation's commitment to raise $200,000 to support the families affected by the tragedy.

-CNBC's Scott Cohn reports the latest on the lockdown in the Boston area.
+CNBC's Scott Cohn reports the latest details on the Boston Marathon bombing case.

 There's a dramatic turn for law enforcement officials trying to piece together what was behind the bombing attacks, reports Scott Cohn.

 Chad Sweet, former Chief of Staff at the Dept. of Homeland Security, shares his thoughts on the latest investigation in the Boston bombings.